 As much as I love the mini egg version of the giant cookie cake, I really wanted to try a Galaxy egg version and I was not disappointed!

 The cookie is crispy around the edges and soft in the middle.
 The golden eggs melt into the cookie slightly and the chocolate goes deliciously gooey.
 So so good.

 I had some chocolate buttercream in the freezer leftover from my son’s Birthday cake, so I used it to decorate the cookie.
 I thought it finished it off quite nicely!

-If you try this recipe, share a picture on my Facebook or Instagram!
+Did you make this Galaxy golden egg cookie cake?
+Feel free to share a picture on my Facebook or Instagram!
 Tag me #somethingsweetsomethingsavoury

 More Easter baking inspiration

 - One egg and one egg yolk, beaten